 If you have any kind of work experience which is relevant to the legal profession, it is a good idea to list these first in a separate ‘Legal Experience’ heading.
 This includes all experience relevant to the law, including voluntary or pro-bono work you may have completed.
 If you have any non-legal work experience, you should include this in a separate heading such as ‘Other Work Experience’ and highlight transferable skills.
 For example, if you have experience in retail customer service, you can highlight this as a transferable skill for areas such as client engagement in law firms.

+On every professional legal resume, this should be included!
 Employers are also keen to know about other relevant experience you have had, even if it is outside the workplace.
 For example, if you edited a student newspaper, published an article, contributed to a committee,or helped a not-for-profit organisation – these should all be included.
 Even your participation in sporting teams, cultural groups or fundraisers are valuable additions to a CV and demonstrate your well-roundedness as a candidate

 Highlight your skills